-- 1. Present my qualifications and background truthfully and accurately for admission to the institution. - 2.
-Observe the institutional policies and rules on submitting work, taking examinations, participating in online discussions and conducting research (where applicable).

-- 3. Never turn in work that is not my own or present another person's ideas or scholarship as my own. - 4.
-Never ask for, receive or give unauthorized help on graded work. - 5.
+- 1. Present qualifications and background truthfully and accurately for admission to the institution. - 2.
+Observe the institutional policies and rules on submitting work, taking examinations, participating in online discussions and conducting research (where applicable). - 3.
+Never turn in work that is not your own or present another person's ideas or scholarship as your own. - 4.
+Never ask for, receive or give unauthorized help on graded work - 5.
 Never use outside books or papers that are not authorized by the directions for my exams. - 6.
 Never divulge the content of or answers to exams to fellow students. - 7.
-Never improperly use, destroy, forge or alter my institution's documents, transcripts or other records. - 8.
-Never divulge my online user name or password (where applicable).
+Never improperly use, destroy, forge or alter institution's documents, transcripts or other records. - 8.
+Never divulge my online user name or password (where applicable). - 9.
+Never allow another individual to log in as the student and/ or represent himself or herself as the student.